AusClimateService/qq-workflows/qdc-cmip6/specs_qdc-cmip6_v1.md

 Estimated total size of GWL dataset = 4.6 TB

 :green_circle: = data is available
 :yellow_circle: = preliminary data is available
-:white_circle: = request submitted for CMIP6 data to be downloaded to NCI
 :white_circle: = CMIP6 data is available on NCI but hasn't been processed yet
 blank = CMIP6 data does not exist on NCI or the ESGF